The Parity Project: improving the employability of Young Black Men and providing access to sustainable career opportunities.

-Research undertaken by Black Training and Enterprise Group (BTEG) examined why young black men were faring less well in the labour market than other groups.
+Research undertaken by Action for Race Equality (ARE, formerly known as Black Training and Enterprise Group (BTEG)) examined why young black men were faring less well in the labour market than other groups.
 The research found that:

 - Young black men have a higher unemployment rate than young men and young women in all other ethnic groups.
 The unemployment rate for YBM in London actively seeking work is 30%, more than double the rate for young white men (14%).

 - The unemployment rate for young black men has remained persistently high despite improvements in their educational attainment.

 - Young black men have higher rates of post-16 education than white young men.
 However, spending longer in education is not leading to any reductions in the higher unemployment rates experienced by young black men.
 The unemployment rate for black graduates is more than double the unemployment rate for white graduates.

 Are you a young black man from London?
 Are you interested in participating in the Parity project?